Camp Fire (organization)

 Camp Fire, formerly Camp Fire USA and originally Camp Fire Girls of America, is a co-ed youth development organization.
 Camp Fire was the first nonsectarian, multicultural organization for girls in America.
 It is now gender-inclusive, and its programs emphasize camping and other outdoor activities.
+Offshoots were formed in other countries, such as the British Camp Fire Girls' Association.

-Its informal roots extend back to 1910, with efforts by Mrs. Charles Farnsworth in Thetford, Vermont and Luther Gulick, M.D., and his wife, Charlotte Vedder Gulick, on Sebago Lake, near South Casco, Maine.
+Its informal roots extend back to 1910, with efforts by Mrs. Charles Farnsworth in Thetford, Vermont, and Luther Gulick, M.D., and his wife, Charlotte Vedder Gulick, on Sebago Lake, near South Casco, Maine.
 Camp Fire Girls, as it was known at the time, was created as the sister organization to the Boy Scouts of America.

-The organization changed its name in 1975 to Camp Fire Boys and Girls when membership eligibility was expanded to include boys.
-In 2001, the name Camp Fire USA was adopted, and in 2012 it became Camp Fire.
+In 1975, the organization changed its name to Camp Fire Boys and Girls, when membership eligibility was expanded to include boys.
+In 2001, it adopted the name Camp Fire USA, and in 2012 it became Camp Fire.

-Camp Fire's programs include small group experiences, after-school programs, camping, as well as environmental education, child care, and service-learning; They aim to build confidence in younger children and provide hands-on, youth-driven leadership experiences for older youth.
+Camp Fire's programs include small group experiences, after-school programs, camping, as well as environmental education, child care, and service-learning; they aim to build confidence in younger children and provide hands-on, youth-driven leadership experiences for older youth.